voxelvortex/CTF-Guess-The-Password/CTF-Guess-The-Password/README.md

 <ip and main service port information>

-### Hints:
+### Hint:
-1. Is there anything open other than the main service?
+Is there anything open other than the main service?

-2.